 Communications majors and minors may also be interested in the Bachelor of Science degree in Digital Marketing.
 This program of study is an interdisciplinary mix of courses in Business Administration, E-Commerce, Communications, Graphic Design, and Social Media to meet the vocational needs of students in a rapidly growing internet community.
-The Digital Marketing degree includes COM 121, COM 241, and COM 341.
-For more information on the Digital Marketing degree, see page 113.
+The Digital Marketing degree includes COM 121, COM 231, and COM 241.
+For more information on the Digital Marketing degree.